Nikhileshorg/CMS_data/README.md

-**For this exercise, I have created dummy data for procedure attirbute, procedure success and procedure outcome.
-While creating, I have made sure that there are missing values in the data, which is similar in the real world data.
+**For this exercise, I have created dummy data for procedure attirbutes, procedure success and procedure outcome.
+While creating, I have made sure that there are missing values in the data, which is similar to the real world data.
 As, I am not very experienced in the Procedures and its nomenclature, I have assumed only the following features into my dataset. **

 **Data Dictionary**